Pediatric Advanced Hepatology Fellowship

 Training Tomorrow’s Leaders

-Liver disease in children includes a growing list of distinct disorders.
+Liver disease in children includes a large and growing list of distinct disorders.
 With advances in research, the ability to diagnose and manage pediatric patients with diverse liver disease has improved as have liver transplant outcomes.

 At CHOP, trainees work directly with experts from our Hepatology Center within the Division of Gastroenterology, Hepatology, and Nutrition, adult Hepatology, and Transplant surgery as well as faculty from a wide range of collaborating subspecialties (critical care, anesthesia, infectious diseases, pathology, radiology/interventional radiology, pharmacy, social work services, psychology, and others).